-People of all genders, races, ethnicities, and economic backgrounds can be diagnosed with ASD.
-Although ASD can be a lifelong disorder, treatments and services can improve a person's symptoms and daily functioning.
+People of all ages, races, ethnicities, sexes, and economic backgrounds can be diagnosed with ASD.
+Although ASD can be a lifelong disorder, treatments, services, and supports can improve a person's health, well-being, and daily functioning.
 The American Academy of Pediatrics recommends that all children receive screening for autism.
 Caregivers should talk to their child's health care provider about ASD screening or evaluation.